 "Constraints on Government Powers" declined in more countries than any other factor worldwide over the last year (61 countries declined, 23 stayed the same, 29 improved).
 Over the past four years, Poland, Bosnia and Herzegovina, and Serbia have lost the most ground in this dimension of the rule of law.
 The second largest decline over the last year was seen in the area of "Criminal Justice," followed by "Open Government" and "Fundamental Rights."
-On a positive note, for the second year in a row more countries improved in "Absence of Corruption" than declined.
+On a positive note, corruption continued to decline worldwide: for the second year, more countries improved in "Absence of Corruption" than declined.

-The top three overall performers in the WJP Rule of Law Index 2019 were Denmark (1), Norway (2), and Finland (3); the bottom three were DR Congo (124), Cambodia (125), and Venezuela (126).
+The top three overall performers in the WJP Rule of Law Index 2019 were Denmark (1), Norway (2), and Finland (3); the bottom three were the Democratic Republic of Congo (124), Cambodia (125), and Venezuela (126).
+The top three performing countries have not changed since the 2016 edition of the Index.